fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "The heavens, We have built them with power.
 And verily, We are expanding it" (51:47)

 There has been some historical debate among Muslim scholars about the precise meaning of this verse, since knowledge of the universe's expansion was only recently discovered.
+In the beginning of 20th century, the consensus among scientists was that the universe is static.
+So, the science was contradicting the Quran until Einstein discovered the theory of relativity.

 </details>